 Once validated, the invoice status will update (e.g., paid, unpaid, or partially paid).

-• You are responsible for making sure the data is correct.
-Always double-check before clicking Validate.
+You are responsible for making sure the data is correct.
+Always double-check before validating an invoice.

 How long does an invoice remain in "Awaiting validation" status?